 - 4 Printable and editable student activity sheets (each in 2 formats–pdf and doc)

-If you are a member of The Art Curator for Kids Resource Library, you can get this lesson and all of my other resources for one low monthly fee.
+If you are a member of The Curated Connections Library, you can get this lesson and all of my other resources for one low monthly or yearly fee.
 Find out more information here.